 Sound Ministry - This ministry is in need of people who will be trained to operate the sound board and are on hand during the service to make sound adjustments.
 If you have the skills in this area, please phone the office.

 Coffee Hour - Following the 10:30 am Sunday service, there is a coffee hour in the church hall.
 This is a wonderful time of fellowship and socializing for the people who have attended the service.
-Volunteers of the coffee hour help set up and make coffee and helps to make the hour a good time to catch up and connect with each other.
-If you have the gift of hospitality and would like to help in this ministry, please contact the coffee hour coordinator
+Members of the team assigned to take charge of the coffee hour help set up and make coffee and helps to make the hour a good time to catch up and connect with each other.

 Before you volunteer for a ministry, ask yourself: what do you enjoy doing, how has God gifted you to serve, do you have gifts of hospitality or greeting and interacting with people you don’t know yet?
 There are many ways to use your God given gifts.
 Perhaps, best of all ask, the Lord how you might serve.